• Art magazine

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-Constructivist avant -garde in Poland
+Constructivist Avant-garde in Poland

-Take a look at the video presentation by Michalina Kmiecik (Jagiellon University in Krakow) at the East Central European Center of the Harriman Institute.
-This event is part of the East Central Vanguard series series: New Perspectives on the Avant-Garde:
+Take a look at the video presentation by Michalina Kmiecik (Jagiellonian University in Krakow) at the East Central European Centre of the Harriman Institute.
+This event is part of the event series East Central Vanguard: New Perspectives on the Avant-Garde

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.